The Need for Leading Clinicians and Experts

 Addicts and alcoholics require treatment that accounts for both the physical and mental facets of their condition.
 Unfortunately, with many state-run facilities currently underfunded, good help can be hard to find.
 The benefit of privately owned treatment centers is that they are able to hire leading clinicians and experts to head up their staff, ensuring a qualified treatment team that can help addicts recover on all fronts.
 Note that a quality treatment team should have at least two components: therapists who can help with the mental symptoms of addiction, and a medical staff who can monitor and treat addicts on a physical level.
 These leading clinicians and experts work to bring addicts and alcoholics to a state of full recovery from substance use disorder.

 Treating Physical Symptoms of Addiction

 Drugs and alcohol wreak havoc on our bodies, resulting in complications that can range from simple high blood pressure to infectious diseases such as hepatitis C. Furthermore, many withdrawal symptoms require monitoring, as the side effects can be quite severe.
 The leading clinicians and experts on your treatment team should be able to quickly diagnose such issues, offering medications to help combat the side effects of addiction.
 They also help by offering physical solutions to mental and emotional problems, including co-occurring disorders such as bipolar disorder and depression.
-Medications help normalize the sufferer’s brain chemistry, allowing them to focus on their recovery without worrying about mood swings or unmanageable bouts of negative emotions such as anger and depression.
+Medications help normalize the sufferer’s brain chemistry, allowing our leading clinicians to focus on their recovery without worrying about mood swings or unmanageable bouts of negative emotions such as anger and depression.

 Treating Mental Symptoms of Addiction

-Even once medication is prescribed, addiction still constitutes a mental health issue that necessitates a therapeutic approach to ensure long-term recovery.
+Even once medication is prescribed, addiction still constitutes a mental health issue that necessitates a therapeutic approach by leading clinicians to ensure long-term recovery.
 A treatment team staffed with leading clinicians and experts in their field will not neglect the need for treatment methods such as cognitive behavioral therapy.
 They also provide feelings of safety and compassion, allowing addicts and alcoholics to open up about the consequences of their addiction and the thought processes that led to it.
 Many addicts and alcoholics have suffered abuse, loss, and other traumas that medication alone will not help them to cope with.
-Providing a treatment team of caring mental health professionals allows them to begin moving past these issues, focusing on constructing a new life for themselves one day at a time.
+Providing a treatment team of leading clinicians and caring mental health professionals allows them to begin moving past these issues, focusing on constructing a new life for themselves one day at a time.

 Ray Calixterio, MFTI, LPCCI

 Ray was born in Los Angeles and raised in Loma Linda, CA. He obtained a BA in cognitive psychology and BA sociology in 2010 from the University of California Irvine.
 He then received his Master’s Degree in Clinical Psychology in 2017 from Pepperdine University.
-Ray’s hobbies and personal interests include; playing basketball, playing football, reading, traveling, cooking, and eating.
+Ray’s hobbies and personal interests include playing basketball, playing football, reading, traveling, cooking, and eating.

 EDUCATION & CREDENTIALS